 The process known as Microsoft Tablet PC Component or 123FlashChatTomcatServer9.9 belongs to software Microsoft Windows Operating System or 123 Flash Chat by Microsoft (www.microsoft.com) or TopCMM Software.

-Description: The file TCServer.exe is located in a subfolder of "C:\Program Files\Common Files".
+Description: Tcserver.exe is not essential for Windows and will often cause problems.
+The tcserver.exe file is located in a subfolder of "C:\Program Files".

-If TCServer.exe is located in a subfolder of "C:\Documents and Settings", the security rating is 56% dangerous.
+If tcserver.exe is located in a subfolder of the user's profile folder, the security rating is 56% dangerous.
 The file size is 7,680 bytes.
-There is no description of the program.
+It is a file with no information about its developer.
 The program is not visible.
 It is not a Windows core file.